crisgarm/hangman-game/README.md

 # Hangman Game

 The aim of this project is to practice Vanilla JavaScript building a small game.
+This project is based on Brad Traversy project.

 Clue: All the words to be guessed are related to web development.